 If we can’t help you, we can refer you to other organisations that can.

-The Migration and Refugee Division of the Administrative Appeals Tribunal (the tribunal) deals with decisions about general visa applications and decisions about protection visas.
+The Administrative Review Tribunal (the Tribunal) deals with decisions about general visa applications and decisions about protection visas.

 Review of visa decisions